 - When upgraded, the plant’s boilers will all be compatible with cleaner #2 fuel, eliminating the use of #6 oil on campus by 2019.
 On the rare occasions when fuel oil is required for testing or during an emergency, only #2 fuel will be used.

-- New cooling towers with high-efficiency drift eliminators will also help reduce particulate emissions and conserve water.
+- MIT's power system also has new cooling towers with high-efficiency drift eliminators that help reduce particulate emissions and conserve water.

 Greenhouse gas reductions